Make a Plan to Vote in the 2024 Presidential Election

 Check your voter registration or register to vote

 If you’ve voted in elections before, take five minutes to check your voter registration status to make sure you’re still registered in your state.
-If you’re a first-time voter, it only takes a few minutes to register with our online tool!
+If you’re a first-time voter, it only takes a few minutes to register online!

 While some states allow voters to register in-person on election day or during early voting, others have strict voter registration deadlines — so the sooner you register, the better!